-Learning Hubs narrow the focus of enquiry about evidence for faith groups’ activities and contributions to community health and wellbeing to selected sub-topics.
-Each Learning Hub is made up of expert stakeholders including practitioners, policy makers and academics and is led by Co-Chairs drawn from those sectors.
+Learning Hubs narrow the focus of enquiry about evidence for faith groups’ activities and contributions to wellbeing, development and humanitarian aid.
+Each Learning Hub are collaborations of expert stakeholders including practitioners, policy makers and academics and led by Co-Chairs drawn from those sectors.

 Learning Hubs through shared learning: